clarus/coq-blog/posts/2021-02-09 Beginning of verification for the parsing of smart-contracts.md

     Definition parse_any_ty := 'parse_any_ty.
     [...]

 We define `parse_parameter_ty` as a notation `'parse_parameter_ty`.
 We introduce an alias `parse_parameter_ty` as a standard definition at the end, so that the code depending on `parse_parameter_ty` does not need to know that this is actually a notation.
+Using the notation, we consider `parse_parameter_ty` as a shorthand to call `parse_ty` rather than a whole new function.
+This can also simplifies our proofs as `parse_ty` is now a single recursive function.
 With the `@coq_struct` attribute, we specify that the parameter `node` is the one to recurse on.
 Even if the function `parse_ty` is not syntactically terminating for Coq (due to some flattening when parsing pair elements), it is important for the proofs to have a "resonable" `struct` parameter.
 This prevents the `simpl` tactic to diverge when doing proofs by symbolic evaluation.
+Here we choose the parameter `node` as it is different on each recursive call.

 ### GADTs
 Our current approach to translate [GADTs](https://caml.inria.fr/pub/docs/manual-ocaml/gadts.html) to Coq is to: